 Times permitted for quail hunting:

-Stubble quail may only be taken in the period between 30 minutes prior to sunrise and 30 minutes after sunset on any given day of the open season.
+Stubble quail may only be taken in the period between sunrise and sunset on any given day of the open season.

 Which quail species am I permitted to hunt?